Beaudesert, Cannock Chase: History

 The first Beaudesert Hall on the site had been occupied as early as 1292 when it was occupied by the Trumwyns of Cannock.
 Early in the 14th century it was the palace of the Bishop of Lichfield and Coventry.
 Following the reformation by Henry VIII the Bishops were relieved of Beaudesert and in 1546, large parts of Cannock Chase including Beaudesert were given to one of the King's closest advisors, Sir William Paget.

 Thomas Paget, 3rd Baron Paget, extensively rebuilt Beaudesert Hall between 1573 and 1583.
 The house was still unfinished and unfurnished in August 1585, when it was suggested that Mary, Queen of Scots might stay at Beaudesert or Burton Manor while Tutbury Castle was cleansed and sweetened.
 The distinctive Elizabethan east front dates from this time.
 The majority of the east front was built out of brick with some stone, which was quarried from Cannock Chase.
 The Bishops formerly had a house of some importance at Beaudesert and much of the fabric of the great hall built during the 14th century remained during the rebuild.

 In 1629 the Paget family sold the entire estate to James Fitzhugh.
 The Fitzhugh family managed their estates in Staffordshire, Shropshire and Mid-Wales from Beaudesert Hall until 1732 when the Paget family acquired much of the estate once more.
-The West Front however remained in the ownership of the Fitzhugh's who leased that portion of the estate to the Paget's.
+The West Front however remained in the ownership of the Fitzhughs who leased that portion of the estate to the Pagets.

 The next significant work on the Hall came in the 18th century under the ownership of Henry Paget.
 James Wyatt remodelled the interior of the hall in 1771-72.
 It was at this time when the courtyard was removed and the coach house and stables were erected of white stone in the form of a crescent, 100-150 yards north of the hall.
 By this time the hall could be approached from nine perimeter lodges.
 Eight of these lodges still remain as residential dwellings.
 Grand Lodge, east of the hall was the main entrance.
 Built in 1814 by John Shaw, the building has many architectural features that were present in the hall.
 In the 1820s, Joseph Potter made some minimal changes to the exterior but inside much of the original plasterwork and wood was replaced, with Potter also adding a billiard room.